Zhang Liang (Western Han): Modern references

 Zhang Liang's encounter with Huang Shigong had also become one of the classic Chinese folk tales about humility for later generations to learn from.

 Zhang Liang is one of the 32 historical figures who appear as special characters in the video game Romance of the Three Kingdoms XI by Koei.
 He has higher intelligence stats than all these characters, except for Jiang Ziya.
 Zhang Liang is also a playable character of the "Wizard" class in the action RPG Prince of Qin.

-Zhang Liang has been portrayed in various media set in the Chu–Han Contention, such as The Great Conqueror's Concubine, and The Last Supper, and Han's third assassination attempt before he became the Emperor in The Mummy: Tomb of the Dragon Emperor.
+Zhang Liang has been portrayed in various media set in the Chu–Han Contention, such as The Great Conqueror's Concubine, and The Last Supper, and Han's third assassination attempt before Qin Shi Huang became the Emperor in The Mummy: Tomb of the Dragon Emperor.
 He appears in the 2012 television series King's War.
 He also appears as a character in the animation series The Legend of Qin.